 Apple’s MacBook Pro is also a recognizable notebook line that’s maintained a consistent design aesthetic over the years.
 Today’s model has the same understated elegance as always and confirms Apple’s reputation for rock-solid build quality.

-The last design change to the MacBook Pro 13 occurred in late 2016, with Apple utilizing essentially the same silver aluminum chassis and elegant but conservative design, though opting for a thinner profile.
-It’s now thinner than ever, and its display is more modern with smaller bezels.
+The last major design change to the MacBook Pro 13 occurred in late 2016, with Apple utilizing essentially the same silver aluminum chassis and elegant yet conservative design, though opting for a thinner profile.
+It’s now slimmer than ever, and its display is more modern with smaller bezels.
 Thus, the MacBook Pro still looks good in any environment, and you’ll be happy with Apple’s usual attention to detail, overall fit and finish, and granite-like solidity.

 Lenovo’s ThinkPad X1 Carbon has also undergone some relatively subtle design changes.
 It’s still rock-solid in hand, with a carbon material finish that provides a soft touch with zero flex throughout the chassis.
 It’s also the usual black ThinkPad aesthetic that’s aggressively businesslike, with updated branding that’s subtler but still recognizable.
 Get the 4K display and you’ll enjoy a carbon fiber weave that adds some panache, but otherwise, this laptop is all ThinkPad.

-Both notebooks have iconic designs, and both sport build qualities that are worthy of their premium pricing.
-The ThinkPad gets some extra points, though, for fitting a 14-inch display into a chassis that’s nearly the same size and thickness as the MacBook Pro 13’s while being more than half a pound lighter.
+Both notebooks have iconic designs, and both feature build qualities that are worthy of their premium pricing.
+The ThinkPad gets some extra points, though, for fitting a 14-inch display into a chassis that’s nearly the same size and thickness as the MacBook Pro 13’s while being somewhat lighter.
 Ultimately, though, this one’s going to come down to pure aesthetic taste, because when it comes to the design essentials, they’re evenly matched.

 Apple’s MacBook Pro line is renowned for offering some of the best displays around.
-The MacBook Pro 13 is no different, offering a 13.3-inch display with 2,560 x 1,600 resolution (227 ppi) that’s extremely bright, has a wide color gamut with excellent accuracy, and has strong contrast.
+The MacBook Pro 13 is no different, offering a 13.3-inch display with 2560 x 1600 resolution (227 ppi) that’s extremely bright, has a wide color gamut with excellent accuracy, and strong contrast.
 It’s not a 4K display, but it’s sharp enough and makes a great platform for anyone who works with photos and video.

 While we like the sound of that HDR-enabled UHD display given its promise of incredibly bright and dynamic colors, the MacBook Pro 13 out of the box offers a superior display that’s proven to be the best option for creative types.

-Both manufacturers utilize very fast PCIe NVMe solid-state drives (SSDs) in their premium notebooks, and so they both enjoy speedy storage performance.
-The MacBook Pro’s storage space goes all the way up to 2TB, while the ThinkPad tops out at 1TB, although opting for such a large drive as the one Apple offers will cost you a small fortune.
+Finally, both manufacturers utilize very fast PCIe NVMe solid-state drives (SSDs) in their premium notebooks, and so they both enjoy speedy storage performance.
+The MacBook Pro’s storage space goes all the way up to 2TB (M1) or 4TB (Intel), while the ThinkPad tops out at 1TB, although opting for such a large drive as the one Apple offers will cost you a small fortune.

 Keyboard, mouse, and pen

 Following Apple’s updates in May 2019, every version of the MacBook Pro 13 comes with the OLED Touch Bar strip that runs along the top of the keyboard and adds some task-specific touch input.
-It also gives you a Touch ID fingerprint scanner that lets you log in and verify purchases without typing a password.
+The Touch ID sensor resides on the power button just to the right of the Touch Bar, letting you log in and verify purchases without typing a password.

-Lenovo’s ThinkPad X1 Carbon, on the other hand, enjoys the always-excellent ThinkPad keyboard with superior travel, a precise tactile feel, and an experience that welcomes fast, accurate typing.
+Lenovo’s ThinkPad X1 Carbon, meanwhile, enjoys the always-excellent ThinkPad keyboard with superior travel, a precise tactile feel, and an experience that welcomes fast, accurate typing.
 It also offers the TrackPoint nubbin sitting in the middle of the keyboard for an old school input option that longtime users will appreciate.

 Apple’s latest MacBook design drops any pretense at supporting legacy peripherals, offering USB-C ports with Thunderbolt 3 support as the only option.
-On the MacBook Pro 13, you’ll get either two or four ports, depending on how much you’re willing to spend.
-Add in a 3.5mm combo audio port and the usual 802.11ac Wi-Fi and Bluetooth radios, and that’s the extent of the MacBook Pro’s connectivity.
+On the MacBook Pro 13, you’ll get either two or four ports, depending on the processor.
+Add in a 3.5mm combo audio port and the usual Wi-Fi 6 and Bluetooth 5.0 radios, and that’s the extent of the MacBook Pro’s connectivity.

 The ThinkPad X1 Carbon is an entirely different beast when it comes to hooking up.
-It comes with two USB-A 3.1 ports for legacy add-ons, two USB-C ports with Thunderbolt 3, and a full-size HDMI port.
-Whew, that’s a lot of ports.
-The 3.5mm combo audio jack joins 802.11ax (Wi-Fi 6) and Bluetooth 5.o to round out a very well-connected notebook indeed.
+It comes with two USB-A ports for legacy add-ons, two USB-C ports with Thunderbolt 3, and a full-size HDMI port.
+The 3.5mm combo audio jack joins Wi-Fi 6 and Bluetooth 5.o to round out a very well-connected notebook indeed.

 We really, really appreciate machines that combine legacy and futuristic support, and the ThinkPad X1 Carbon offers that in spades.

-Regarding weight and thickness, the MacBook Pro 13 is no longer particularly special at just over three pounds.
+Regarding weight and thickness, the MacBook Pro 13 is no longer particularly special at just three pounds.
 Its bezels are small but not the smallest all around, resulting in a chassis that’s diminutive but not especially so.
-It’s a comfortable machine for tossing in a backpack, but it’s no longer an industry leader.
+It’s a comfortable machine for tossing in a backpack, measuring just 0.61 inches thin, but it’s no longer an industry leader.